7 Factors Why Are Supercars So Expensive

 For example, take what Rolls-Royce goes through to find the leather for their interiors.
 They go to small markets across Italy to find the perfect leather for their luxury interiors.
 Rolls-Royce also uses one-sixth the amount of paint that other manufacturers use, which lets the natural feeling of this high-quality leather shine through.
 That sets supercars apart from your average Toyota and makes a supercar priced out of what 99% of the world’s population can afford.

-Beneath all of the leather and fine material, the quality continues to excel, especially when talking about the ultra-fast record-setters from brands like Bugatti.
-You will find engineering underneath all the paint and carbon fiber that you will not find in any other vehicle on the planet with supercars like the Bugatti Chiron Supersport 300.
+Beneath all of the leather and fine material, the quality continues to excel, especially when discussing ultra-fast record-setters from brands like Bugatti.
+You will find engineering underneath all the paint and carbon fiber that you will not find in any other vehicle with supercars like the Bugatti Chiron Supersport 300.
 Sheeran Gaudy can hit top speeds of over 300 miles per hour and go up to 60 in 2.4 seconds.

 The internal structure of a car has to withstand insane tolerances.
 Modern supercars need the latest and greatest material technology to maintain their power plants’ performance.
 Carbon fiber is the material of choice for its lightweight and strength.
-If you want to hit 300 miles per hour, you need a durable chassis light enough to fly.
+To hit 300 miles per hour, you need a durable chassis light enough to fly.

 So the Ferrari utilizes a carbon fiber reinforced polymer in their frames to allow them to hit such insane speeds but also survive when things go wrong, which they do.
 Carbon fiber does not come cheap.
-For example, the average Toyota costs about 12,000 bucks to produce, but the current Ferrari manufacturing process estimates upwards of 150,000 per car.
+For example, the average Toyota costs about 12,000 bucks, but the current Ferrari manufacturing process estimates upwards of 150,000 per car.

-A big part of Ferrari is expensive because it’s a hand-crafted work of high-performance machinery.
-Since these rides aren’t built on an assembly line and ready to order, owners typically have to wait weeks or even months before they can lay their eyes on their new beautiful ride.
+A big part of the Ferrari is expensive because it’s a hand-crafted work of high-performance machinery.
+Since these rides aren’t built on an assembly line and are ready to order, owners typically have to wait weeks or months to see their beautiful new ride.
 But there is an upside.
 There’s the joy of knowing that somebody put their heart and soul into every piece of your ride.

 From concept to completion, Supercars typically have love and attention poured into every detail and are usually tested thoroughly by a race car driver before getting your hands on them.
 Supercar companies have reputations to uphold, and any tiny problem on a car that costs upwards of $500,000 would be a disaster.